Number One Observatory Circle: Garden and grounds

 The home is surrounded by a garden planted with cherry trees, Japanese magnolias, tulips and daffodils.
 In 1989, Dan Quayle installed a putting green.
 In 1991, Quayle added a pool, hot tub, and pool house.
 In 2010, Vice President Joe Biden added a tree swing to the grounds as a Valentine's Day present for Second Lady Jill Biden.
 The grounds include the Family Heritage Garden dedicated in 2012 by the Bidens.
 The garden contains stones commemorating the vice presidential families who have lived in the house, including pets.
 The Family Heritage Garden is accented by an arbor, a fountain, and hydrangea plants.
 Vice President Mike Pence and Second Lady Karen Pence added a beehive to the grounds in 2017 as well as a new basketball court.
+In 2018, Second Lady Karen Pence light up the garden to pay tribute to former Vice President and President George H.W.
+Bush following his passing.
 In 2024, Vice President Kamala Harris planted a pomegranate tree at the residence to commemorate the 2023 Hamas-led attack on Israel.
+Vice President JD Vance added a chicken coop to the grounds in 2026.
 The 73-acre property is bordered by a dense forest, shielding it from the noise of Massachusetts Avenue.